-IB in HCPS began in 1995 with a small group of trailblazers at Moody Middle School and Henrico High School.
-It grew quickly in popularity, which resulted in the expansion of seats available at the original sites and eventually to two additional middle schools (Fairfield and Tuckahoe) and one more high school (Tucker) in 2010.
-The expansion nearly doubled the number of students in HCPS IB Programs, which now serve more than 1800 students each year.
+Henrico County Public Schools’ International Baccalaureate program began in 1995 with a small group of trailblazers at George Moody Middle School and Henrico High School.
+It grew quickly in popularity, which resulted in the expansion of seats available at the original sites.
+In 2010, the program expanded to two middle schools — Fairfield and Tuckahoe — and to J.R.
+Tucker High School.
+The expansion nearly doubled the number of students in HCPS IB Programs, which now serve more than 1,800 students each year.

 Henrico County currently offers two IB programs through an application process each fall — the IB Middle Years Program and the IB Diploma Program.
-The HCPS IB team is excited to share that it is in the final stages of authorization to add the IB Career-related Program at Henrico High School, which is currently awaiting its full authorization visit and notification of acceptance into the World IB Organization this spring.
+HCPS will also add the IB Career-related Program at Henrico High School; that program is awaiting full authorization and notification of acceptance into the World IB Organization.

 Students and teachers in an IB program are part of a global community of learners united through a powerful mission, to create a better world through high quality, international education.
-At the same time, IB students also have the opportunity to meet the state’s accelerated/advanced qualifications and build a foundation to pursue further their future goals in education and beyond.
-MYP principles and instructional practices are designed to benefit all learners.
+At the same time, IB students have the opportunity to meet the commonwealth’s accelerated/advanced qualifications and build a foundation to further their goals in education and beyond.
+Middle Years Program principles and instructional practices are designed to benefit all learners.

 The IB Mission Statement

 The International Baccalaureate aims to develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.

 To this end the organization works with schools, governments and international organizations to develop challenging programs of international education and rigorous assessment.